Parton Decomposition of Nucleon Spin and Momentum: Gluons from Dressed Quarks

-The bar chart of \Fig{fig:BarChart_N_x_J_2GeV_2020} provides a comparison of the parton $\langle x \rangle_{\rm q/g}$ and $J_{\rm q/g}$ from the present study with those from lattice QCD.
-Since both come from the second Mellin moment of the unpolarized GPD, it is not surprizing they have similar agreement with the LQCD results.
+The LO scale evolution of the parton components of $J$ is carried out with the expressions provided in \Refs{Ji:1995cu,Thomas:2008ga} and the results at \mbox{$\mu = 2$}~GeV are displayed in \Fig{fig:Nucl_J_scaling_wWilson} compared with recent results from lattice QCD~\cite{Alexandrou:2017oeh}.
+The very small $J_{\rm s+\bar s}$ component generated from zero at the model scale is not shown.
+A caution is needed.
+The scale evolution expressions of \Refs{Ji:1995cu,Thomas:2008ga} are for the canonical or Jaffe-Manohar~\cite{Jaffe:1989jz} components of $J$ which are not gauge-invariant~\cite{Leader:2013jra}.
+In \Table{tab:JL_2GeV_2020}, \Fig{fig:BarChart_N_x_J_2GeV_2020}, and \Fig{fig:BarChart_N_u_d_2GeV_2020} we provide the results at 2~GeV including the separate $L_{\rm q}$ and $S_{\rm q}$ components compared to a recent LQCD work.~\footnote{ The total $J$ of our model at $2$~GeV is slightly lower than the value at $\mu_0$ in \Table{tab:JvaluesWilson} because the evolution equations of \Ref{Ji:1995cu} preserve scale invariance of total $J$ only if the starting scale result is perfect ($1/2$). } Similar to analysis of the model scale, we again adopt the helicity approximation \mbox{$S_{\rm g} \approx \Delta_{\rm g} $} to then provide the qualitative model estimate for the gluon \mbox{$L_{\rm g} \approx $} \mbox{$J_{\rm g} - \Delta_{\rm g}$} as suggested in \Ref{Ji:1996ek}.
+The parton momentum fractions at 2~GeV are also included in \Fig{fig:BarChart_N_x_J_2GeV_2020} and the similar agreement is not surprizing considering they are all second Mellin moments.
 The quark results are heavily constrained by the closely related first Mellin moments associated with conservation of baryon and flavor number.
 The gluon results are heavily influenced by the gluon dressing of quarks that implements dynamical chiral symmetry breaking.
 The quark-in-quark and gluon-in-quark mechanisms are tied together dynamically.
 Within the present DSE-RL approach we have produced the total $\langle x \rangle_{\rm g}$ and $J_{\rm g}$ from the dressing mechanism and have not attempted to separate out "binding gluon" contributions.
-As discussed earlier, a robust estimate for $\langle x \rangle_{\rm g_B} $ in the pion and nucleon is at most 10\% of $\langle x \rangle_{g_{tot}}$.
+As discussed earlier, a robust estimate for $\langle x \rangle_{\rm g_B} $ in the pion and nucleon is at most 10\% of $\langle x \rangle_{\rm g_{tot}}$.
 A similar fraction is expected for the "binding gluon" contribution to $J_{\rm g}$.